Landscape Services help plant a prairie with Campus Environmental Center. Image by Kathryn Gatliff

-Planning and Campus Construction
+Planning, Design and Construction

-Planning and Campus Construction are committed to green building and sustainable design solutions.
+Planning, Design and Construction is committed to green building and sustainable design solutions.
 The university, a US Green Building Council member since 2004, is committed to LEED Silver certification on all new construction and integrates sustainable building principles into campus standards.
 These teams have an established record of delivering projects that meet and often exceed the university's goal of achieving a minimum rating of USGBC LEED Silver on all new construction.
 As part of the sustainability program at UT Austin, Planning and Campus Construction have delivered the first SITES v2 Gold certified project at UT Austin: the 16.2 acre Dell Medical School Landscape.
 The certification was awarded by the Sustainable Sites Initiative, which is a national comprehensive rating system designed to distinguish sustainable landscapes.
 To date, Planning and Campus Construction have delivered 16 LEED-certified buildings to UT Austin, and several other LEED projects are in design or construction.

 Document Solutions